 3. Masks are optional while indoors.
-For guests, Section 120 on the lower level will be a mask-required section and the upper level of the arena will accommodate guests who prefer extra space to socially distance.
-For graduates, the front of the arena will be mask-optional and the back of the arena will be mask-required.
+The upper level of the arena will accommodate guests who prefer extra space to socially distance.
+For graduates, the front of the arena will be mast-optional and the back of the arena will be mask-required.

 4. When you arrive at the SNHU Arena:

 - Every graduate and guest will be subject to a bag check at the entrance.

 - Please leave your personal items (including coats and purses) with your family and friends.
 There is no storage provided for belongings.

 - Go through security.
 Safety is our number one concern.

 - Check in at the registrar’s table and receive any eligible honors cords you may not have received in the mail.
 Graduates may write pronunciations on cards for our name readers or plan on speaking their name in real-time to the announcer.